-On December 17, 2013, the Company has signed an offer from Monarques Resources Inc. ("Monarques") in relation to the sale of a 50% undivided interest in the Croinor property near Val-d'Or.
+On May 14, 2014, the Company completed with Monarques Resources Inc. ("Monarques") the sale of a 50% undivided interest in the Croinor property near Val-d'Or.
 Monarques is offering to purchase the Croinor property from Critical Elements Corporation in exchange for the Amiral, Arques, Bourier, Caumont, Dumulon, Duval, Lemare, Nisk, Rosebay and Valiquette properties in James Bay and 500,000 common shares of Monarques Resources Inc. at a deemed price of \$0.15 per common share (subject to voluntary hold periods).
-This offer is subject to regulatory approval of the transaction and rendering of a final judgment under the Act allowing Monarques Resources Inc. to acquire control of X-Ore Resources Inc.
+This transaction was initially announced by the parties on December 17, 2013.